Statistical properties of Lorenz like flows, recent developments and perspectives: Singular Hyperbolic systems

-The following result obtained by Morales, Pacifico and Pujals in~\cite{MPP04} characterizes robust attractors for three-dimensional flows. \begin{theorem} Robust attractors for flows containing equilibria are singular-hyperbolic sets for $X$. \end{theorem} We remark that robust attractors cannot be $C^1$ approximated by vector fields presenting either attracting or repelling periodic points.
+The following result obtained by Morales, Pacifico and Pujals in~\cite{MPP04} characterizes robust attractors for three-dimensional flows. \begin{theorem} Robust attractors for flows containing equilibria are singular-hyperbolic sets. \end{theorem} We remark that vector fields exhibiting robust attractors cannot be $C^1$ approximated by vector fields presenting either attracting or repelling periodic points in a neighborhood of the attractor.
 This implies that, on $3$-manifolds, any periodic orbit inside a robust attractor is hyperbolic of saddle-type.

 We now precisely define the concept of singular-hyperbolicity.
 A compact invariant set $\Lambda$ of $X$ is {\em partially hyperbolic} if there are a continuous invariant tangent bundle decomposition $T_\Lambda M=E^s_\Lambda\oplus E^c_\Lambda$ and constants $\lambda,K>0$ such that \begin{itemize} \item {\em $E^c_\Lambda$ $(K,\lambda)$-dominates $E^s_\Lambda$}, i.e. for all $x\in\Lambda$ and for all $t\ge0$